Woodstock Palace

 Woodstock Palace was a royal residence in the English town of Woodstock, Oxfordshire.

 Henry I of England built a hunting lodge here and in 1129 he built 7 mi of walls to create the first enclosed park, where lions and leopards were kept.
 The lodge became a palace under Henry's grandson, Henry II, who spent time here with his mistress, Rosamund Clifford.
+Henry III frequently visited the palace for entertainment, including once in 1237 when he invited his long-confined cousin Eleanor, Fair Maid of Brittany.

 Timeline

 Important events that took place at the palace or manor include: